-The AIFC determines the procedure for the appointment of judges of the AIFC Court.
-Under the AIFC Rules, the president of Kazakhstan will appoint the judges of the AIFC Court upon the proposal of the governor of the AIFC.
+The AIFC determines the procedure for appointing judges of the AIFC Court.
+Under the AIFC Rules, the president of Kazakhstan will appoint the judges of the AIFC Court upon the governor of the AIFC's proposal.

 As of the date of this publication, the AIFC Court judge panel consists of nine judges headed by Chief Justice Lord Mance.